-Social Business vs. ‘Regular’ Business
+Social Enterprise vs. ‘Regular’ Business

 A social business and a ‘regular’ business are similar in that they both survive by making a profit selling something; product, service, entertainment, etc. The difference is how they use the profit.
-Profits in a ‘regular’ business go to the owner or owners to do with as they wish.
-Profits in a social business go to benefit society, usually to a specific cause that the social business identifies.
+Profits in a ‘regular’ business go to the owner(s) to do with as they wish.
+Profits in a social business go to a specific cause that the social business identifies.

 You might be thinking a social business sounds a bit like a charity, right?
 Charities work to benefit society.
 Social businesses work to benefit society.
 So what’s the difference?

-Social Business vs Charity / NGO
+Social Enterprise vs Charity / NGO

-Where does Phare, The Cambodian Circus fit in?
+Where does Phare Circus fit in?

-Read more about Phare, The Cambodian Circus’ social mission, and the relationship with Phare Ponleu Selpak NGO School HERE
+Read more about Phare, The Cambodian Circus’ social mission, and the relationship with Phare Ponleu Selpak NGO School

 Hopefully, this post helped clarify the difference between a ‘regular’ business, a social business and a charity / NGO.
 Please WRITE US if we can provide any additional information.